dagger/dagger/docs/core-concepts/1221-action.md

 }
 ```

-Note that this action includes one sub-action: `core.#WriteFile`.
-An action can incorporate any number of sub-actions.

-Also note the free-form structure: an action definition is not structured by a rigid schema.
+Note the free-form structure: an action definition is not structured by a rigid schema.
 It is simply a CUE struct with fields of various types.

 - "inputs" are simply fields which are not complete, and therefore can receive an external value at integration.
 For example, `dir` and `name` are inputs.
 - "outputs" are simply fields which produce a value that can be referenced externally at integration.
 For example, `result` is an output.
-- "sub-actions" are simply fields which contain another action definition.
-For example, `write` is a sub-action.
+- The "domain logic" is implemented via the wiring of any number of sub-actions.
+Sub-actions are pre-existing core actions, universe packages or any composite actions containing parts of the domain logic.

+For example, this composite action includes one sub-action: `core.#WriteFile`, at the heart of the domain logic of `#AddHello`, and referenced by the `write` field.

 There are no constraints to an action's field names or types.